John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.

+9/17/21 - I gotta stop waiting so late to get started on my coding.
+I rewatched the video on nesting dicionaries but then i about fell asleep so that's what i'm gonna do.
+I'll have time tomorrow to spend some quality time with this Day and move on.

 9/16/21 - Sometimes my brain just lets me down.
 I felt like I understood the intro to nesting dictionaries/lists and appending a dictionary to a list but then I start the new challenge and my brain fails me.
 I'll go back and watch the previous video tomorrow.
 Argh.

 9/14/21 - Began Day 9 which deals with Dictionaries.
 This wasn't my strongest area last time through so looking to solidify some logic this time.
 I was able to complete the first challenge of looping through values in a dictionary and listing the keys with new values in a new dictionary.
 Got it the first time so that is a win.
 Tomorrow we work on nested dictionaries which can cause brain strain, at least for me trying to keep it all straight.